Dog Obedience and Behavior Training

 Train by the Day

 If you’re only needing a refresher course or specific behaviors worked on, then your dog may not need a full obedience program.
 Train by the Day is similar to the daycare training program, only it is designed to add onto boarding stays.
-It’s important to remember that dogs can only learn so much at one time and actually retain, so be fair to them in what you expect them to learn during a short boarding stay.
+It’s important to remember that dogs can only learn and retain so much at one time, so be fair to them in what you expect them to learn during a short boarding stay.

 CGC Testing